0x444454/Commodore-6309/README.md

 # NEXT STEPS

-- Prototype PCB daughterboard the plugs into the 6510 socket is almost ready (thanks to Gary Becker).
+- Prototype PCB daughterboard that plugs into the 6510 socket is almost ready (thanks to Gary Becker).
 This will improve timing precision and make prototyping more comfortable.
 - Implement a minimalistic CPU monitor in ROM.
 - Port the 586220-Diagnostics ROM to 6309, supporting harness.
 - Improve the prototype and design a final version using the Expansion Port and Kernal replacement.